brunexgeek/protogen/README.md

 # ./protogen model.proto model.pg.hh
 ```

-Include the generated header file in your source code to use the classes:
+Include the generated header file in your source code to use the classe:

 ```c++
 #include "model.pg.hh"